JMorris1575/christmas17/docs/planning.rst

     * user: User who is adding a sentence
     * time: time the story was locked by the user

-It seems thin information could be saved in a model that would have only one instance, but I wonder of Django, or Python, has a better way to do that.
+It seems this information could be saved in a model that would have only one instance, but I wonder of Django, or Python, has a better way to do that.

+December 10, 2016:

+I thought of another way to handle the problem of two people adding to the story at the same time: branching.
+Whenever a family member responds to an entry that has already been responded to, the story branches into a new story based on what that family member has added.
+Now the complication is how to keep track of all the branches.

+Suppose every branch is named by a letter A-Z, a-z and every level is given a number 1 - ..., then the first entry would be called A1, the second A2, etc. As long as no family member ever responds to the same numbered level of branch A, the story never branches.
+But if one or more family member(s) respond(s) to, say, A3 after there is already a response to A3, a new branch is, or new branches are, created with increasing letters of the alphabet.

 November 11, 2016: